What is a Pennsylvania Auto Dealer Bond?

 Any car dealer operating in the state of Pennsylvania must hold a valid license to do so.
 In addition to an auto dealer license, a Pennsylvania auto dealer bond is also a requirement.
 The auto dealer bond works as a guarantee that licensed dealerships will interact with customers and transact business according to state laws.

-Like other surety bonds, a Pennsylvania auto dealer bond is an agreement between three parties.
+Like other Pennsylvania surety bonds, an auto dealer bond is an agreement between three parties.
 The principal, the auto dealership, is the party responsible for obtaining a bond.
 The surety provides the bond to the principal.
 The obligee, the Pennsylvania Bureau of Motor Vehicles, requires an auto dealer bond as part of the licensing process.

 Who is Required to Get a Pennsylvania Auto Dealer Bond?